 The primary process of cutting a tile involves filling the wet tile with adequate water, lining up the tiles and then pushing the cutters through.
 Tile saws are precise, efficient and sophisticated to make straight cuts.

-Luckily, there are methods that you can use to cut the tiles without involving the wet tile saw only with much time, effort and a little more grease; however, very economical.
+Luckily, there are methods that you can use to cut the tiles without involving the wet tile saw or cutter only with much time, effort and a little more grease; however, very economical.

 1. Prepare the tile that you want to cut or measure the area that is to be cut if you’re looking to remove it from the surface.
 Then, take a cutting wheel and oil it with light machine oil.

 2. Score the line by putting extra pressure with the help of the hands.
 Now, place the jaws centred on the score line and apply pressure to break the tile.

 3. If you’re trying to cut a different shape, draw the shape.
 Score firmly after drawing it and cut edge to edge following the scored line.

 4. Once can not only cut straight lines, but can also cut wiggly lines, curves and other abstract shapes by following this procedure.